Education & Training

 DPMI Student & Trainee News

-Dr. Auen new Chief-Elect Resident
+Dr. Auen is new chief-elect resident

-Congratulations to Dr. Thomas Auen for being elected as Chief Resident for the 2025-2026 academic year.
+Congratulations to Dr. Thomas Auen for being elected as chief resident for the 2025-2026 academic year.
 He has accepted a fellowship in neuropathology at Brown University starting in 2026 with the intention of pursuing forensic pathology fellowship training afterward.

 Graduate student's vision of earthrise in S. aureus research